stardothosting/shift8-cdn/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/shif8-jenkins` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/shif8-cdn` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Navigate to the plugin settings page and define your settings

 == Frequently Asked Questions ==

-= I tested it on myself and its not working for me! =
+= I tested it on my site and its not working for me! =

-You should monitor the Jenkins log to see if it is able to hit the site.
-Also monitor the server logs of your Wordpress site to identify if any problems (i.e. curl) are happening.
+Send us an email to cdnhelp@shift8web.com or post in the support forums here and we will help.
+We are constnatly improving and updating the plugin also!

 == Screenshots ==